AlfredoMartins/phone-task-testing/readme.md

 Similar test cases can be found on the file
 Tests:

-When running the test cases using the current version, "all test cases completed" are expected as output.
+When running the test cases using the current version, `all test cases completed` are expected as output.

-#### Master test plan level
-Percentage of minor defects -> 0%
-Lower level plans completed -> 0%

 ### Suspension criteria and resumption requirements
 It is only allowed an upper bound of 50% of defects.
 More than that, It is recommended to have a deep check on the solution provided before rerun the tests.